Protestantism: Demographics

-In European countries which were most profoundly influenced by the Reformation, Protestantism remains the most practiced religion.
-These include the Nordic countries and the United Kingdom.
+Within Europe, Protestantism remains the most practiced religion in the Nordic countries and the United Kingdom.
 In other historical Protestant strongholds such as Germany, the Netherlands, Switzerland, Latvia, and Estonia, it remains one of the most popular religions.
 Although the Czech Republic was the site of one of the most significant pre-reformation movements, there is only a small Protestant population today; mainly due to historical reasons like persecution of Protestants by the Catholic Habsburgs, restrictions during the Communist rule, and also the ongoing secularization.
 Over the last several decades, religious practice has been declining as secularization has increased.
 According to a 2019 study about Religiosity in the European Union in 2019 by Eurobarometer, Protestants made up 9% of the EU population.
 According to Pew Research Center, Protestants constituted nearly one fifth (or 18%) of the continent's Christian population in 2010.
 Clarke and Beyer estimate that Protestants constituted 15% of all Europeans in 2009, while Noll claims that less than 12% of them lived in Europe in 2010.

 Changes in worldwide Protestantism over the last century have been significant.
 Since 1900, Protestantism has spread rapidly in Africa, Asia, Oceania and Latin America.
 That caused Protestantism to be called a primarily non-Western religion.
 Much of the growth has occurred after World War II, when decolonization of Africa and abolition of various restrictions against Protestants in Latin American countries occurred.
 According to one source, Protestants constituted respectively 2.5%, 2%, 0.5% of Latin Americans, Africans and Asians.
 In 2000, percentage of Protestants on mentioned continents was 17%, more than 27% and 6%, respectively.
 According to Mark A. Noll, 79% of Anglicans lived in the United Kingdom in 1910, while most of the remainder was found in the United States and across the British Commonwealth.
 By 2010, 59% of Anglicans were found in Africa.
 In 2010, more Protestants lived in India than in the UK or Germany, while Protestants in Brazil were as numerous as those in the UK and Germany combined.
 Almost as many lived in each of Nigeria and China as in all of Europe.
 China is home to world's largest Protestant minority.
 (Note: Estimates for China vary in dozens of millions.
 Nevertheless, in comparison to the other countries, there is no disagreement that China has the most numerous Protestant minority.)